p6spy/p6spy/docs/configandusage.md

 Moreover to set different file to be used as the properties file (as an example: another_spy.properties), it should be specified using system property "spy.properties" as:

     java -Dspy.properties=c:\jboss\lib\another_spy.properties

+The encoding for loading the properties file can be set via `-Dfile.encoding=<charset name>` or via p6spy specific System property: `-Dspy.properties.charset=<charset name>`.

 ## Common Property File Settings